augisbud/m365_dashboard/README.md

-# Xiaomi M365 Display [This project is no longer maintained, because I don't have a platform to test it.
-I have moved on to motorcycles.]
+# Xiaomi M365 Display [This project is no longer maintained, because I don't have a platform to test it.]

+I will be pushing pull requests, if you improve this in any way possible feel free to create a push request.

 <img src="https://user-images.githubusercontent.com/5514002/56957966-22138500-6b49-11e9-8e42-26d0758b6d00.jpg" width="200" height="264" />